Skip to content

 • Day 6 – meet for sunrise, have a farewell breakfast, and head back to our hotels to check out and make our way homeward.

-• If you have the time, our 320-page photographers’ guidebook “Photographing California Vol. 2 – South” can give you more locations to shoot on your trip, in Death Valley or the southern Eastern Sierra.
+If you have the time, our 320-page photographers’ guidebook “Photographing California Vol. 2 – South” can give you more locations to shoot on your trip, in Death Valley or the Eastern Sierra (Alabama Hills, Mono Lake, etc.).